 This is health care systems engineering (HCSE) in action.

 PS.
-The Flaw of Averages error is a consequence of two widely held but invalid assumptions:
+The Flaw of Averages error is a consequence of two widely held and invalid assumptions:

 - That time is money.
 It isn’t.
 Time costs money but they are not interchangeable.

-- That utilisation and efficiency are the same thing.
+- That utilisation and efficiency are interchangeable.
 They aren’t.
-It is often possible to increase efficiency and reduce utilisation.
+It is actually often possible to increase efficiency and reduce utilisation at the same time!